Paying off your ‘closing balance’

 Your goal when making payments is to reduce your balance and interest—making a part payment will help you to do this.
 Doing so also keeps your card below the approved credit limit and helps you avoid late payment fees.

-But because you’re not paying your statement off in full (your ‘closing balance’), you’ll still be charged interest.
-Because you did not pay off in full on time, you have lost your interest-free days on purchases.
+But because you’re not paying your statement off in full (your ‘closing balance’), or your interest free days payment, you’ll still be charged interest.
+Because you did not pay off in full, or your interest free days payment, on time, you have lost your interest-free days on purchases.
 To restart your interest-free period for purchases, either:

-- Pay your account closing balance in full by the payment due date; in that case, your interest-free period will start on the day you pay in full; or
+- Pay your account closing balance in full, or your interest free days payment, by the payment due date; in that case, your interest-free period will start on the day you make the payment; or

 - Ensure your account has a zero/credit balance from the first day of a statement period; in that case, your interest-free period will start from the first day of the statement period where the account has the zero or credit balance.